MathisLav/internetce/readme.md

 ## Example of use
 First, create a project in your toolchain folder.
 Then :
- * Put src/internet.c in the src/ folder
+ * Put src/internet.c in the src/ folder.
+ * Put include/internetstatic.h in your include/ folder.
- * Copy the content of include/ in your include folder
+ * Put include/internet.h **in the include/ folder of the toolchain**
  * At last, create a file in the src/ folder with your main()
 The minimal program using this lib can be :
 ```c